applemcg/dp/src/Workflow.md

 under development or an existing library.

 Since this development uses **Semantic Versioning**, see the accompanying **Changelog** for additional steps in the workflow.
-Nothing in this workflow requires Changelog or Semantic Versioning features.
-The function library and enclosing App may be used without reference to those practices.
+This workflow separates requirements Changelog or Semantic Versioning features.
+The resulting function library and enclosing App may be used without reference to those practices.

 Format of the Dot Prof file
 ---------------------------

 The .prof file will have four sections in the order here:

-- the header, sourcing libraries
+- a header which may source libraries and perform initialization
 - function bodies, new and those being repaired
-- a comment block in the **false && { ... }**
+- comments in a block wrappend in **false && { ... }**
 - the execution steps, which may be themselves commented

 Executing the Dot Prof